Yonea21/starter-academic/content/project/Hardware Basics/index.md

    i5-7300U 2.60 GHz

  2. What chipset is on the motherboard?
 Could there be more options?
    Windows 10 Pro Creators Update 64 Bit
+   For this product there's just 64 Bit available

  3. How many gigabytes of RAM are in the PC you’re using?
    8.00 GB  Ram